JiahangWu/JiahangWu.github.io/_pages/about.md

 <!-- Previously, I was also an visiting student at [the Mobile Perception Lab](https://mpl.sist.shanghaitech.edu.cn/) at ShanghaiTech University from October 2022 to October 2023, under the supervision of Prof. Dr. [Laurent Kneip](https://mpl.sist.shanghaitech.edu.cn/Director.html). -->

 My research interests lie in computer vision and robotics, especially using event cameras.
 Currently, I am working on event-based motion estimation and environment understanding.
-My research objective is to develop algorithms that shift traditional visual paradigms toward the great potential of event cameras, including HDR, low latency, high temporal resolution, etc.
+My research objective is to develop algorithms that shift traditional visual paradigms toward event cameras.